Skip to main content

 remove_work_order_item 🔴

-Remove a line item from a WO.
+Remove a line item from a WO, unwinding the commitment ledger events it had projected; its recipe inputs cascade away.
 The id is the item id, not the WO id.
+Rejected 409 invalid_transition once any receipt exists against the WO.

 Arguments: id* (string)